 Differences Between Sizes And Variants

-We bought and tested the 65-inch Samsung QN80F, and these results are also valid for the 55-inch, 75-inch, and 85-inch models.
+We bought and tested the 65-inch Samsung QN80F, and these results also apply to the 55-inch, 75-inch, and 85-inch models.
 We bought and tested the 100-inch model separately.
 It's also sold in warehouse stores like Sam's Club and Costco as the QN80FD.
 Samsung's marketing around the warehouse variant suggests that it has more dimming zones, as they advertise it with Ultimate UHD Dimming instead of the Supreme UHD Dimming found on the regular models, but as Samsung doesn't discuss panel features, we don't know for sure.
 We also put the 65-inch and 100-inch models together in a head-to-head comparison; you can read our findings here.

 | Size | US Model | Short Model Code | Warehouse Model |